aminabedi68/Mikhak/README.md

 <br>
 ### Axes:
 Weights:100-900
-<br>Width:100-200(not a real width axis, affecting on Kashida value.)
+<br>Width:100-200(not a real width axis, affecting on Arabic Kashida value.)